Prakashkhadka7/nodejs-rest-apiCrud/README.md

-# nodejs-rest-apiCrud with Node js and Postgres
+# Node js  restful API CRUD with Node js and Postgres
 Create the database and configure with the proper credentials.
 Run npm install
 Run `node server.js` for a dev server.
 Navigate to `http://localhost:4000/`.